Sorcerer

 Magical Guidance

 You can tap into your inner wellspring of magic to try and conjure success from failure.
-When you make an ability check that fails, you can spend 3 sorcery points to reroll the d20, and you must use the new roll.
+When you make an ability check that fails, you can reroll the skill.
+You must use the new roll.
+You may use this ability twice per long rest and it has a 15-minute cooldown.

 Extra Spell Power